Sign any document online now.

 Another compelling example dates back to 2015 in the Smith v.
 Financial Institution case.
 Here, Smith, a customer who alleged improper handling of her banking transactions, leveraged an electronic signature for complaint verification.

-Notably, Smith’s electronic signature saw scrutiny from defense, contesting its authenticity.
+Notably, Smith’s electronic signature saw scrutiny from the defense, contesting its authenticity.
 However, thanks to the secure encryption and audit trail accompanying the electronic signature, the court rebuffed the defense’s argument.
 The court ruled that the electronic signature met the verification criteria as per the Federal Rules of Civil Procedure.

 This case reinforces the importance of electronic signatures, emphasizing their utility, security, and capacity to withstand legal scrutiny.
 By evidencing their robustness against challenges, the case study strengthens the case for using electronic signatures for complaint verification in federal courts.